datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-For the second case study, we talked about love....or was it attraction?
-Using a data published on Kaggle which was compiled by Columbia Business School called Evidence From a Speed Dating Experiment.
+For the second case study, we talked Evidence from a Speed Dating Experiment database published on Kaggle which was compiled by Columbia Business School.

-What you have learned:

-Applying the use of SELECT DISTINCT to return only distinct (different) values.
+You applied the use of SELECT DISTINCT to return only distinct (different) values.

 Later, you learned to apply keyword ORDER BY to sort result set - as per the sample here.

-In general, if dataset contains a lot of incomplete records, it will not be useful for meaningful analysis.
-You learned to use IS NULL to include / exclude missing values
+In general, if dataset contains a lot of incomplete records, it will not be useful therefore IS NULL can be used to quantify number of rows with missing data.

-Finally, we applied the use of CASE WHEN to evaluate conditions, very similar to IF...ELSE
+Finally, you applied calculated columns using CASE WHEN to evaluate conditions, very similar to IF...ELSE

 ---